-If you would like to join the MERICS Webinar
+If you would like to join the MERICS Web Seminar

 on the study with the authors, Inger Paus from Vodafone Institute, Hinrich Thoelken, Special Envoy for digitalization and digital transformation at the German Federal Foreign Office, and Peter Parycek, Head of Center of Competence Public IT at Fraunhofer FOKUS, Member of the Digital Council of the German Federal Government, please register here

 .
-The Webinar will take place today at 11:30 am.
+The web seminar will take place today at 11:30 am.